-Old Loggers Path is a 23.6 mile moderately trafficked loop trail located near Ralston, Pennsylvania that features a river.
-The trail is rated as moderate and primarily used for hiking.
+Old Loggers Path is a 25.6 mile moderately trafficked loop trail located near Ralston, Pennsylvania that features a river and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.

 Great loop.
 Was rainy and wet when we did it, the trail was a river.
 Banged it out as an overnight.
 Not so many great views but great forest and numerous campsites.
 One tricky stream crossing late in the first day but probably wouldn't be a problem if it wasn't raining.
 Easily found a log to cross on.